Music Mode: Transforming Robot Movement into Music Increases Likability and Perceived Intelligence: Experiment Methods

 The Perception Surveys 1, 2, and 3 were identical and included 28 total questions.
-The first 23 questions were the semantic differential scales ``Godspeed'' questions from \citet{bartneck2009measurement}, as shown in Figures \ref{axbar} and \ref{followupax}.
+The first 23 questions were the semantic differential scales ``Godspeed'' questions from \citet{bartneck2009measurement}, as shown in Figures \ref{6_axbar} and \ref{followupax}.
 These questions were answered on a scale from 1 to 5, where 1 indicated the person's perception of the robot aligned with the first attribute while 5 indicated the person's perception of the robot aligned with the second attribute.
 For example, if the pairing was ``Fake or Natural'', then a score of 1 corresponded to ``Fake'', while 5 corresponded to ``Natural''.
-Five additional statement questions were created, where 1 indicated "Strongly Disagree" and 5 strongly "Strongly Agree":
+Five additional statement questions were created, where 1 indicated "Strongly Disagree" and 5 strongly "Strongly Agree": \begin{itemize} \item I liked the sounds produced by the robot. \item I would feel comfortable around the robot in this encounter. \item The robot's motion was satisfactory. \item It was clear what the robot wanted to do. \item The robot successfully performed the task. \end{itemize}

+In Experiment 1, the participant was approximately 10 feet from the robot and sitting stationary at one table in the room.
+There were no other sounds in the room as it was a quiet corner of the office (there was minor ambient noise down the hall, since the experiment space was not fully enclosed behind a door).
+The only laptop in use was for the participant to complete the surveys, hence there were no other visible speakers present inside the space.
+As the robot was moving and turning, the sound would shift (not via the software, but as the Doppler effect similar to a firetruck going by), thus underscoring the sound source as the robot’s speaker.
+For example, as the robot drove across the room, it felt louder to the participant when it was nearby, and quieter when it was farther away.

 All individuals who participated in the experiment were recruited via a company-wide email list.
 18 individuals participated in the controlled experiment and participation was completely voluntary.
 One question in the Final Survey asked about their music experience and was rated 1-5, 5 being Strongly Agree and 1 being Strongly Disagree: ``I consider myself musically inclined'' with an average of 4.11.
 Another question asked about their hearing, ``I would consider my hearing:'' as 1 through 5 where 5 was ``Good'' and 1 was ``Poor'', the average score for this across all participants was 4.61.
 50\% of participants were Male, 38.9\% Female, and 11.1\% Non-binary/prefer not to say.
 83.3\% of participants noted that they worked in a STEM field, while 16.7\% reported they worked in a non-STEM field.
 33.3\% had worked with this robot previously.
 Participants' answers about their race were 44.4\% White, 33.3\% Asian, 11.1\% Black, 5.6\% Middle Eastern or North African, and 5.6\% Prefer not to answer.